Complete Streets + COVID-19

 Across the country, communities and people are adapting to life amidst COVID-19.

 The National Complete Streets Coalition is committed to advancing transportation systems that provide safe access for all users of all ages and abilities.
-We wanted to share and uplift strategies communities are using to respond to the unique circumstances brought on by this pandemic.
+We want to share and uplift strategies communities are using to respond to the unique circumstances brought on by this pandemic.
+We believe the following resources provide the best coverage of community responses to the crisis, and useful resources for decision makers and stakeholders hoping to move their communities forward.

 What other resources should we include on this list?
 Let us know at [email protected].